 If the series editors determine that a proposal is consistent with the goals of the series and possesses strong scholarly merit, it will undergo a rigorous peer review by scholars drawn from our series Editorial Review Board, the WAC Clearinghouse Publications Review Board or Editorial Board.
 Reviews are typically completed in one or two months.

-Please include with your proposal a copy of your current CV or resumé, as well as those for any co-authors or co-editors.
+Please include in a separate file a copy of your current CV or resumé, as well as those for any co-authors or co-editors.

 If you are submitting a complete manuscript for review, please provide a cover letter that provides the following information:

 To view our manuscript preparation guidelines, please see our Guide for Authors and Editors.
 We suggest following these guidelines loosely for an initial submission; if the book is approved for production, you will be asked to adhere closely to the guidelines.
 If the manuscript is found to be suitable for the series, we will ask, prior to sending it out for peer review, that it be revised to remove any identifying information.

 You may submit your prospectus and supporting material on our submissions portal at https://submissions.colostate.edu.
 Files may be submitted as PDF documents or word processing documents (Word, RTF, Open Document Format, Google Doc, etc.).